 Why struggle with Pinterest for traffic?
-To simply put it, it is the nitroglycerin driver of social traffic.
+Simply put, it is the nitroglycerin driver of social traffic.
 It has the ability to drive millions of new web visitors to your web pages on an everyday basis.
 You can learn how to explore Pinterest for traffic and draw regular visitors by following my top 15 tips.

-Here are my top 15 tips for loading a Pinterest pin
+Top 15 tips for loading a Pinterest for traffic pin

 - Remain Focused